I was 23 years old at a baby shower for a coworker, Dave. We sat down together and ate our cake.

 - Organize materials: Organize clean supply and equipment rooms with material services per the nurses’ needs.
 For example, have the equipment stored or laid out exactly how nurses would like to see it in the room.

 - Document workflows: Create room turnover documentation so that you can see how the interconnected teams work together.
 This step in “lean” process improvement is called “defining the value stream.”
 Here, standards from Step 2 turn into real gains.

 Here is a sample nurse-ready room workflow that incorporates my company’s application, ReadyList:

 - Align goals.
 Ensure all teams are aligned on workflow goals, and adjust support services teams’ responsibilities accordingly.

 For example, instead of the nurses, can support teams handle ordering missing patient equipment, and reporting facilities and technology issues that are discovered during room turnover?

 - Implement technology.
 To increase efficiency, consider technology that can help support the room turnover process.
 It is inefficient to drive operations at this scale by hard-to-read paper checklists or whiteboard scribble.

 7. Ongoing partnerships.
 Continue to improve the partnership between nursing and support services.

-For example, nurses on one UCSF Health nursing unit noticed that IV pump power cords were disappearing.
+I witnessed one particular nursing unit which noticed that IV pump power cords were disappearing.
 Given the strong working relationship between Nursing and Environmental Services, the solution was for the environmental services technician to add a step to their workload, and order a power cord to the room if missing.